UpGado/upgado.github.io/_posts/2019-07-28-gladwell-outliers.md

 ## Opportunities!

 This is the most important, immediately-actionable lesson that could be learned from the book: *grab opportunities*.
 Extraordinary success was possible not only because people had great skill or worked hard, but also because they were given extraordinary opportunities that they managed to capitalize on.
-This applies to Bill Gates, who
+That's how it was for Bill Gates, who was given the opportunity to apply his newly-learned programming skills in a real company at a young age.
+It also applies to Steve Jobs who managed to collect "computer spare parts" by linking up with one of Hewlett-Packard's founders.

 {% include mailchimp.html source="cracking1" %}